martialboniou/dotfiles/config/nvim.symlink/README.md

 #### Fennel as the main programming language

 Fennel code is used to set up this NeoVim.
-No worries: you still can add your own plugins written in Lua in `fnl/hondana-dev/plugins`.
+No worries: you still can add your own plugins written in Lua in `fnl/hondana-dev/plugins` (**YES!** it's correct, add your Lua files in the `fnl/` subdirectory).
 Here's the form of these plugins spec file content:

 ```lua
 -- ~/.config/nvim/fnl/hondana-dev/plugins/<project-name>.lua